-- 1. Find your shining stars: Use the practical guidance and tools, downloadable from the WorldSkills UK website, to run competition activity as part of your teaching and learning programme. - 2.
+- Find your shining stars: Use the practical guidance and tools, downloadable from the WorldSkills UK website, to run competition activity as part of your teaching and learning programme. - 2.
 Express your interest: Visit the WorldSkills UK website and sign up to keep informed of current developments and ongoing tips on embedding skills competitions. - 3.
-Be prepared to register: Formally enter the competitions early on in the year. - 4.
+Be prepared to register: Formally enter the competitions from early 2024. - 4.
 Support your students: Prepare students to take part in competition by developing their technical and mental skills so they can compete at their best, there are lots of tools and resources available online to help you.
 With on-line qualifiers this year providing individuals with the support and resources to enable them to compete will be invaluable. - 5.
-Ready, steady, compete: If your learners have made it through the passive stage to the qualifiers, they will be competing anytime between April and June .
+Ready, steady, compete: If your learners have made it through the passive stage to the Qualifiers, they will be competing anytime between April and June 2024.
 All competitors receive certification for their achievements at the qualifiers. - 6.
-Finalists announced: From July WorldSkills UK will verify the results of all the competitions and invite the highest performers from the national qualifiers to to compete in the UK national finals in November . - 7.
+Finalists announced: From July 2024 WorldSkills UK will verify the results of all the competitions and invite the highest performers from the National Qualifiers to WorldSkills UK LIVE to compete in the UK National Finals in November 2024. - 7.
 Celebrating success: At the Finals awards ceremony WorldSkills UK will celebrate all finalists and those that are successful will receive an award.
 All finalists receive certification for their achievements.